Hacker News

 [0] - I don't know if there's a a better, established term for it.
 What I mean is depth vs. breadth in the project architecture.
 Example of depth: you have a main execution orchestrator, you have an external data system that handles integrations with a dozen different data storage systems, then you have math-heavy business logic on data, then you have RPC for integrating with GUI software developed by another team, then you have extensive configuration system, etc. - each of those areas is full of design and coding challenges that don't transfer to any other.
 Contrast that with an example of breadth: a typical webapp or mobile app, where 80% of the code is just some UI components and a hundred different screens, with very little unique or domain-specific logic.
 In those projects, developers are like free electrons in metal: they can pick any part of the project at any given moment and be equally productive working on it, because every part is basically the same as every other part.
 In those projects, I can see both pair programming and code reviews deliver on their promises in full.

-4 hours ago by bobbiechen
+8 months ago by bobbiechen

 I agree, chat is only useful in scenarios that are 1) poorly defined, and 2) require a back-and-forth feedback loop.
 And even then, there might be better UX options.